COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Cognitive behavioral therapy may reduce anxiety and help you relax.

 Cognitive behavioral therapy (CBT) helps reduce anxiety about getting enough sleep.
 You learn to change negative thoughts and beliefs about sleep into positive thoughts and images, in order to fall asleep more easily.
 CBT helps replace the anxiety of "I need to sleep" with the idea of "just relax."
 You learn how to change sleep habits that keep you from sleeping well.
+If in-person CBT sessions with a health professional are not available, video CBT sessions have been shown to be helpful.
 CBT may include the following:

 When you have sleep problems for a long time, just getting ready for bed or getting into bed to sleep may cause you to start worrying that you will have another sleepless night.
 That worry then makes it very hard to fall asleep.
 Stimulus control can help you learn to connect getting ready for bed and being in bed only with being asleep.
 By using the bed and bedroom only when you're sleepy, the bed and sleep are linked in your mind.
 Stimulus control may include the following changes in your sleeping habits: